-If you own a multi-family property such as a condominium, enforce the rules to all tenants, regardless of their race, religion, etc. If you have penalties, impose them on all tenants on your real estate investment to avoid discrimination claims.
+If you own a multi-family property such as a condominium, ensure basic landlord rules are enforced to all tenants, regardless of their race, religion, etc. If you have penalties, impose them on all tenants in your real estate investment to avoid discrimination claims.
 For example, if an African-American and a Caucasian tenant fail to pay their rent on time, collect a late rent fee from the two of them, not only the former.

 You shouldn’t keep secrets from your tenants, particularly if it affects their safety.
 For example, if a sex offender lives on the same street, you should disclose this detail to your tenant.
 Similarly, if the rental property has lead-based paint, the tenant should be informed about this, too.
 In short, the tenant should have a general idea of what they’re getting themselves into.